 The process of “discovery” is the fact-finding process that takes place during a divorce.
 It begins when both parties request and provide information to one another.
 This can include financial documents, answers to interrogatories (written questions), and depositions (testimony under oath.)

 Mediation may be ordered by the court or mutually agreed upon by the divorcing spouses.
-During mediation, a neutral third party helps the parties resolve their areas of conflict.
+During mediation, a neutral third party helps the parties resolve their conflict areas.
 Mediators do not make determinations.
 They solely facilitate agreements between the two spouses.

 Parties will need to attend several hearings during the divorce process, beginning with the “pre-trial hearing.”
-During this hearing, spouses will discuss the areas they agree on and any areas that remain unresolved with the judge.
-If there is an agreement in all areas, the parties may be able to finalize their divorce right away.
-If there are aspects of the divorce that are still being disputed, the parties will likely need to attend additional hearings.
+During this hearing, spouses will discuss the areas they agree on and any unresolved areas with the judge.
+If there is an agreement in all areas, the parties may be able to finalize their divorce immediately.
+If aspects of the divorce are still disputed, the parties will likely need to attend additional hearings.

-If the spouses reach a standstill and cannot resolve one or more issues relating to the divorce, the courts will make the final decision on those matters.
-The judge will carefully review the issues and make a decision that is fair and equitable.
+If the spouses reach a standstill and cannot resolve one or more issues relating to the divorce, the courts will decide on those matters.
+The judge will carefully review the issues and make a fair and equitable decision.
 Once a final determination is made, the judge will sign and file a judgment entry for divorce, and the divorce will become final.